 This is another one of the norms in most of the scam sites.
-Many of them plainly lie about their company information.
+Many of them lie about their company information.
 In all honesty, how can you put your trust in a website that is giving you false company data?

 I checked up the cashload.net domain age and I was not surprised at all.
-They claim to have launched the website 3 years ago yet their website was created May 2019.
+They claim to have launched the website 3 years ago yet their website was created in May 2019.

 It just does not make any sense that a company that has been around for only two months has already paid out over 9.7 million to its users.
-They are probably exaggerating to entice more people into their fake site.
+They are probably exaggerating to entice more people into their fake sites.

 No owner information

-There is absolutely no way you can put your trust in a website whose owners has a hidden identity.
+There is absolutely no way you can put your trust in a website whose owners have a hidden identity.
 All the legitimate companies out there have put the owner information in plain sight for everyone to see.
 On the other hand, we don’t even know who created cashload.net.
 This is the number one red flag associated with scam sites.
 Be warned.